 Maybe the habit you're working on is running every day.
 You want to get ready for a marathon at the end of the year.
-You aren't running 100 miles a week yet, but you've been consistently staying on track by running a mile a day for the past month.
+You aren't running 100 miles a week yet, but you've been consistently running a mile a day for the past month.